MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-app-service-before-you-get-started.md

 <!-- Disconnected --->
 1. Operators are required to provide a Windows Server 2016 Datacenter Full virtual machine image with Microsoft.Net 3.5.1 SP1 activated.
 Azure App Service on Azure Stack Hub requires that Microsoft .NET 3.5.1 SP1 be activated on the image used for deployment.
 Marketplace-syndicated Windows Server 2016 images don't have this feature enabled and in disconnected environments are unable to reach Microsoft Update to download the packages to install via DISM.
 Therefore, you must create and use a Windows Server 2016 image with this feature pre-enabled with disconnected deployments.

-   See (Add a custom VM image to Azure Stack Hub)[azure-stack-add-vm-image.md] for details on creating a custom image and adding to Marketplace.
+   See [Add a custom VM image to Azure Stack Hub](azure-stack-add-vm-image.md) for details on creating a custom image and adding to Marketplace.
 Be sure to specify the following when adding the image to Marketplace:

-   Publisher = MicrosoftWindowsServer
+   - Publisher = MicrosoftWindowsServer
-   Offer = WindowsServer
+   - Offer = WindowsServer
-   SKU = 2016-Datacenter
+   - SKU = 2016-Datacenter
-   Version = Specify the "latest" version
+   - Version = Specify the "latest" version

 ::: zone-end